 The more you trust and practice using your intuition, the better you become at deciding what’s best for you.

-The formula for winning in this way is known and practiced by some of the more famous people in the world.
-Though, it still requires both rational and intuitive thinking.
+The formula for winning in this way is known and practiced by some of the most famous people in the world.
+However, it still requires both rational and intuitive thinking.

-Here’s a list of well known people who accredit their wins to listening to their intuition over logic.
+Here’s a list of well-known people who accredit their wins to listening to their intuition and going beyond logic.

 1. Former Special Air Service commando – John Taske

-John Taske is famous for surviving a climb of Mt Everest that ended in tragedy for others in 1996.
+John Taske is famous for surviving a climb of Mt Everest that ended in tragedy for others on 10-11 May 1996.

 He attributes his survival to his intuitive mind.
 Following his intuition, he aborted his climb just 300 meters shy of the Mt Everest peak.
-Unfortunately, others continued based on their rational (all conditions were right) and perished.
+Unfortunately, others continued based on their rational thinking (that all conditions were right) and perished.

 2. Australian mountain climber and adventurer – Jon Muir